zspitz/ExpressionTreeVisualizer/README.md

   * Pseudo-code in C# or VB.NET
   * Factory method calls which generate this expression
   * Object notation, using object initializer and collection initializer syntax to describe objects
+  * Textual tree, focusing on the properties related to the structure of the tree

 * Extension methods are rendered as instance methods